Run Saber: Plot

 Years into the future after Earth has been overly polluted and resources are running low, a scientist quickly comes up with a solution: a new chemical that will reverse the effects of pollution.
-As colonists settle in space to avoid the pollution, the newfound chemical is quickly launched in a missile into the atmosphere where it explodes and releases the chemical.
-However, the chemical begins to horribly mutate any and all humans infected with it.
+As colonists settle in space to avoid the pollution, the newfound chemical is quickly launched in a missile into the atmosphere where it explodes and releases the chemical, which begins to horribly mutate any and all humans infected with it.
 The scientist knew the effects of his chemical and uses the mutated people as his soldiers to rule the Earth.

 Humanity's only hope is a new weapon known as Project Saber, three cyborgs that are genetically enhanced to supernatural levels.
 Kurtz, the first Saber, malfunctions and escapes to Earth before the project is complete.
 The remaining Sabers, Allen and Sheena, are dispatched to eliminate the scientist and his militant mutant threat, and to neutralize Kurtz if possible.